-The key switch can be optionally ordered from ABB, for ordering information, see .
+The key switch can be optionally ordered from ABB, for ordering information, see Connecting the key switch on page 50.

 Alternatively, a suited key switch must be provided onsite by the operator.

 The optional key switch must be approved for use in the corresponding explosion protection zone.